GoogleCloudPlatform/DataflowTemplates/v1/README_PubSub_Subscription_to_BigQuery.md

 ### Optional Parameters

-* **outputDeadletterTable** (Table for messages failed to reach the output table (i.e., Deadletter table)): Messages failed to reach the output table for all kind of reasons (e.g., mismatched schema, malformed json) are written to this table.
-It should be in the format of "your-project-id:your-dataset.your-table-name".
+* **outputDeadletterTable** (Table for messages failed to reach the output table (i.e., Deadletter table)): BigQuery table for failed messages.
+Messages failed to reach the output table for different reasons (e.g., mismatched schema, malformed json) are written to this table.
 If it doesn't exist, it will be created during pipeline execution.
-If not specified, "{outputTableSpec}_error_records" is used instead.
+If not specified, "outputTableSpec_error_records" is used instead.
 * **javascriptTextTransformGcsPath** (JavaScript UDF path in Cloud Storage): The Cloud Storage path pattern for the JavaScript code containing your user-defined functions.
 * **javascriptTextTransformFunctionName** (JavaScript UDF name): The name of the function to call from your JavaScript file.
 Use only letters, digits, and underscores.
 (Example: transform_udf1).
-* **javascriptFunctionReload** (Enable JavaScript UDF auto-reload feature): If set to true, enables the JavaScript UDF auto-reload feature, which guarantees that updated code is used without the need to restart jobs.
 * **javascriptReloadIntervalMinutes** (JavaScript UDF auto-reload interval (minutes)): Define the interval that workers may check for JavaScript UDF changes to reload the files.
 Defaults to: 60.